Georgia Juvenile Laws

 The juvenile record will not carry over to their adult record as long as the offense was not charged as a designated felony.

-Juvenile proceedings can impact your child's opportunities and create restrictions for them long into the future.While juvenile laws may seem self explanatory, defending the charges can be quite difficult and require the expertise of a Georgia Criminal Defense Lawyer.
+Juvenile proceedings can impact your child's opportunities and create restrictions for them long into the future.While juvenile laws may seem self explanatory, defending the charges can be quite difficult and require the expertise of a Georgia Juvenile Lawyer.
 Do not take a chance with your child's future.
 Contact our offices today for a free case evaluation.